Building your first webhook system with Hook0

 }

-Step 2: Send Events to Hook0
+Step 2: Send events to Hook0

 Once event types are defined, your SaaS can start sending events.
 The /api/v1/event endpoint (singular) accepts individual events.